Chapter 30: A Beginning

 She descended alone.

-The eastern galleries had become familiar in the way that good infrastructure became familiar — not through repetition but through trust.
-At the dampest junctions, where condensation gathered at the pipe brackets, a thin moss had begun to colonize the stone — green against dark iron, the first growth in fourteen years of sealed dark.
+The galleries had become familiar in the way that good infrastructure became familiar — not through repetition but through trust.
+At the dampest junctions, a thin moss had begun to colonize the stone — green against dark iron, the first growth in fourteen years of sealed dark.

-Tessa walked the gallery with her hands at her sides, her fingers loose and ready.
-She could feel the pipes in the walls — regulated pressure, constant flow, the thermal signature of a system working within its tolerances.
+Tessa walked with her hands at her sides, fingers loose.
+She could feel the pipes in the walls — regulated pressure, constant flow.
 Broad strokes.
 She had stopped mourning what she’d lost.
-What remained carried its own information.

 She climbed down.

 The shaft answered her.
-Not the concentrated blaze of six Calibrators descending together — that had been something new, something the column had responded to with a warmth that still hummed in her memory.
-Quieter.
-The channels in the polished stone flickered at her passage, tawny light tracing the spiral grooves in the mathematical pattern the builders had etched.
-Proportional.
-Measured.
+Quieter than the concentrated blaze of six Calibrators descending together.
+The channels in the polished stone flickered at her passage, tawny light tracing the spiral grooves.
 The network registering a single sensitivity moving through its architecture.

-She descended hand over hand, boots finding the rungs by feel.
 Forty minutes.
-The iron rang softly beneath her weight — the muted bell-sound that she associated now with the quality of attention this space demanded.
-Something closer to reverence.
-The vertical passage between the city’s surface and its foundation, where the air thinned into something that tasted of copper and depth and the mineral breath of the caldera itself.
+Hand over hand.
+The iron rang softly beneath her weight.
+The air thinned into something that tasted of copper and depth and the mineral breath of the caldera itself.

 At the base, the resonance chamber opened around her.

-She had been here many times now.
 The awe did not diminish.
-Two hundred feet across, a hundred feet high, the hemisphere carved from living rock with a precision that predated everything she knew and exceeded everything her city could build.
-The walls alive with channels — thousands of them, branching and interlocking, carrying the regulated pressure that regulated the caldera’s force.
-The light pulsed.
-Slow, continuous, the rhythm of a system that was governing.
+Two hundred feet across, a hundred feet high.
+The walls alive with channels.
+The light pulsed — slow, continuous, the rhythm of a system that was governing.

 The column stood at the center.
 Fifteen feet of channeled stone, so densely etched that it appeared woven from light rather than carved from rock.
 The governor.